Generalized Random Forests using Fixed-Point Trees: Simulations

-To assess estimation accuracy, we evaluate the mean squared error (MSE) of $\hat\theta(x)$ across 40 replications, each training a forest of 100 trees on $n = 20,000$ observations and testing on a separate set of $5,000$ observations.
-Figure~\ref{fig:forest-mse-vcm} in Appendix~\ref{app:simulation-figures} confirms that GRF-$\FPT$ matches the accuracy of GRF-$\grad$ while significantly reducing computation time.
+To assess estimation accuracy, we evaluate the mean squared error (MSE) of $\hat\theta(x)$ across 50 replications of the model and testing on a separate set of $5,000$ observations.
+Figure~\ref{fig:forest-mse-vcm} in Appendix~\ref{app:simulation-figures} confirms that GRF-$\FPT$ matches the accuracy of GRF-$\grad$, while significantly reducing computation time.
 Further comparisons for both VCM and HTE settings are provided in Appendix~\ref{app:simulation-figures}.